about project: physio

 You may be looking to get answers to your niggling back or hip, you may be recovering from surgery, you may even be preparing for your first or fiftieth 10k or bike race.

-Together we can plan, devise and monitor your progress from your home, gym or office with our cutting edge virtual clinic and rehabilitation service.
-With project: Home we can bring our specialist knowledge and skills directly to you.
+Together we can plan, devise and monitor your progress from your home, gym, or office with our cutting-edge project: Virtual clinic and rehabilitation service.

 With our years of work in elite-level international sport we are able to offer support, insight and consultation to clubs or teams around all facets of performance.
 Experience of this level, rarely found now accessible via project: performance.